-A large number of PTL's teach at Rutgers University-Camden.
+Approximately 350 PTL's teach at Rutgers University-Camden.
 As a practical matter, given the large proportion of courses taught by PTL's, the university could not fulfill its mission without the deep and abiding commitment of PTL's to their students and to the community.